Overview

 Revisor Wealth Management, LLC (“Revisor” or the “Advisor”) is a registered investment advisor located in the

-founded in February 2004 and became a registered investment advisor in December 2013.
-Revisor is a wholly
+LRJ Wealth Management LLC) was founded in February 2004 and became a registered investment advisor in

-owned subsidiary of LRJ Consulting, Inc. which is also owned by Landon R. Jones, CFP® (President and CEO).
+December 2013.
+Revisor is a wholly owned subsidiary of LRJ Consulting, Inc. which is majority owned by Landon

-This Disclosure Brochure provides information regarding the qualifications, business practices, and the advisory
+R. Jones, CFP® (President and CEO).
+This Disclosure Brochure provides information regarding the qualifications,

-services provided by Revisor.
+business practices, and the advisory services provided by Revisor.

 B. Advisory Services Offered

-professionals in Ohio and other states (each referred to as a “Client”).
+Dealers across the country (each referred to as a “Client”).

 Investment Management Services

-Revisor provides customized investment advisory solutions for its Clients.
+Revisor provides customized investment advisory solutions for its clients.
 This is achieved through continuous

 personal Client contact and interaction while providing discretionary investment management and consulting